briandowns/Felix/README.md

   - [ ] Write tests
   - [ ] Make them work...
 - [ ] Decide on how configuration will be managed
+- [ ] Decided how to handle CLI arguments

 ### Authors
 * Brian Downs